 - Comparisons: Compare your situation to someone else’s.
 This can help shift your focus away from your situation.

 - Emotions: Making yourself experience a different emotion can help distract you.
-Watching funny online videos, listening to love songs, or catching up on your favorite soap opera are all examples of how you can distract yourself from your overwhelming emotions.
+Watching funny online videos, listening to love songs, or catching up on your favorite soap opera are all examples of how you can distract yourself from overwhelming emotions.

 - Sensations: Intensify other physical sensations.
-Eat a strong mint, pet your dog, squeeze a stress ball.
+Eat a strong mint, pet your dog, or squeeze a stress ball.

 Self-Soothe with Six Senses